Version: v0.8.1 - Beta. We welcome contributors & feedback.

 $query ~= sql' limit {}'.fill($rowsPerPage)

-Most TypeStrings have corresponding Template Functions that make it easy to create blocks of content that are safely and parsed and escaped.
+Most TypeStrings have a corresponding Template Function that make it easy to create blocks of content that are safely parsed and escaped.

 // Returns an HTML TypeString